Best Three-Season Sleeping Bags 2024 - Outdoors Magic

 Weight: 1.21kg

-Key attributes: good warmth-to-weight, neat design details, wide cut
+Key attributes: excellent warmth-to-weight, neat design details, wide cut

 Temperature rating: comfort rating: -10ºC comfort limit: -18ºC